bezidejni/django-tastypie/docs/authorization.rst

 In the case of the ``*_list`` methods, you'll want to filter the ``object_list`` & return only the objects the user has access to.

-If they have no access to any of the objects, returning an empty list will cause an ``Unauthorized`` status code in the response.
+Returning an empty list simply won't allow the action to be applied to any objects.
+However, they will not get a HTTP error status code.

+If you'd rather they received an unauthorized status code, raising ``Unauthorized`` will return a HTTP ``401``.

 Return Values: The Detail Case
 ------------------------------